-As stated in Section 2 based on Figure 5, decreasing nutrient intake has exacerbated the problem of nutrition deprivation.
 Using the specification of Eq.
-(1), we replaced the nutrient intake with an array of FGT-class indicators: the dummy variable which takes one if the household per capita equivalent total energy intake per day is less than 2,100 kcal and 0 otherwise (i.e., the FGT(0) defining who are nutrition poor); the gap between the household per capita equivalent total energy intake per day and 2,100 kcal for those below the 2,100 kcal and 0 otherwise (i.e., the FGT(1) defining the depth of nutrition poverty); and the squared nutrition gap (i.e., the FGT(2) defining the severity of nutrition poverty).
-Table 7 reports the standard errors for each estimator based on the unbalanced panel for urban and rural households, respectively.
+(1), we replaced the nutrient intake with an array of FGT-class indicators: the dummy variable which takes one if the household per capita equivalent total energy intake per day is less than 2,100 kcal and 0 otherwise (FGT(0)); the gap between the household per capita equivalent total energy intake per day and 2,100 kcal for those below the 2,100 kcal and 0 otherwise (FGT(1)); and the squared nutrition gap (FGT(2)).
+Table 6 reports the standard errors for each estimator based on the unbalanced panel for urban and rural households, respectively.